 beyond design

-Growing up, I played in a band with my friends in Hanoi.
+my useless superpower: Growing up, I played in a band with my friends in Hanoi.
 We got to play Hanoi Rock City a few times; I was on keyboard.
-I don't play anymore, but I retain the useless ability to tell whether a V-shaped electric guitar is the ESP Alexi Laiho or not.
+I don't play anymore, but I retain the rarely-handy ability to tell whether a V-shaped electric guitar is the ESP Alexi Laiho or not.

 my resume ---- my LinkedIn ---- my e-mail